 From here we will continue through the city and see more of the great Italian architecture.
 We will stop for pictures also at the Northen tip of the island where the Mediterranean and the Aegean seas meet each other.
 Then we will drive to Monthe Smith Hill where you can enjoy exceptional panoramic views of the city and the seashore, and also visit the ruins of the Temple of Apollo, the impressive open-air ancient Stadium and the Amphitheatre.

 We will continue our drive among the West Coast of the island and our first stop will be at the Filerimos Hill.
 This place was used as citadel of the ancient town of Ialysos.
 The hill include the foundations of the temple of Athena Polias, an Early Christian basilica and a small subterranean Byzantine church.
 There is a road that sets off from the square that leads to the westernmost point of the hill.
 The road to Golgotha used by Catholics was dotted with holy icon-stands and bronze reliefs.
 At the end of the road of Martyrdom stands an 18 metres tall cross raised by the Italians in 1930.

-Leaving behind the beautiful valley next in our program is the ruins of Ancient Kamiros, which is one one of the first three cities build on the island (together with Lindos and Ialysos).
+Leaving behind the Filerimos Hill next in our program is the ruins of Ancient Kamiros, which is one one of the first three cities build on the island (together with Lindos and Ialysos).
 With the foundation of the City of Rhodes in 408 BC, Kamiros started to decline.
 Nowadays it is a very important archaeological site, as the ancient village is preserved in excellent condition.
 Important findings from the area are part of the collections of the British Museum and the Louvre.